troglobit/finit/README.md

 **Process Supervision**

-Start, monitor and restart services if they fail.
+Start, monitor and restart processes (daemons) if they fail.

+**Inetd**

+Finit comes with an `inetd` server built-in.
+No need to maintain a seprate config file for services that you want to start on demand.

 **Runlevels**

-Runlevels is optional in Finit, but support for [SysV runlevels][5] is available if needed.
+Runlevels are optional in Finit, but support for [SysV runlevels][5] is available if needed.
 All services in runlevel S(1) are started first, followed by the desired run-time runlevel.
 Runlevel S can be started in sequence by using `run [S] cmd`.
 Changing runlevels at runtime is done